erickndava/erickndava.github.io/_posts/2019-06-20-a-datascience-doodle-1-the-data.md

 ---

-### A DS Doodle: 1.
-The Data

 #### Introduction
-This post is the first in a series, chronicling my journey deliberately, informally getting into [Data Science](https://en.wikipedia.org/wiki/Data_science).
+This post is the first in a series, The Data Science Doodle, chronicling my journey deliberately, informally getting into [Data Science](https://en.wikipedia.org/wiki/Data_science).
 I plan to write experiences, learnings and report on projects I work on.
 At the writing of this post, I am working through the [R for Data Science](https://r4ds.had.co.nz/) book and 'concurrently' exploring a dataset of interest.
 The idea is to evaluate my thought process and workflows, see how, what I learn can be applied to *my* real world.

 #### The Project
 The [City of Cape Town](http://www.capetown.gov.za) makes some of its data publicly available on its [Open Data Portal](http://web1.capetown.gov.za/web1/opendataportal/).
 There's a plethora of data themes from which one can draw insights about that city from a public service perspective.
 My focus is on a dataset of *Service Requests*.
 Several questions and conclusions can be drawn by digging deeper into this data.
 I am to understand this data better and see how R can be used to process and manipulate it.